Website Management and Its Importance for Businesses Explained

 1. Website and Data Backup

-Backing up a website helps with:
+Backing up a website helps:

-• Averting the need to rebuild a lost website: Large websites, with hundreds or thousands of pages, that have been active for years can particularly be affected by a severe loss of data.
-A fresh backup file ensures that you always have the latest version of your website ready to be deployed.
+• Avert the need to rebuild a lost website: Large websites, with hundreds or thousands of pages, that have been active for years can particularly be affected by a severe loss of data.
+A fresh backup file ensures you always have the latest version of your website ready to be deployed.

-• Reduces the revenue loss: For eCommerce websites that bring revenue through sales, every second of a downtime eats into your profits.
+• Reduce the revenue loss: For eCommerce websites that bring revenue through sales, every second of a downtime eats into your profits.
 The most recent backup, quickly deployed, reduces the downtime and, by extension, saves your earnings.

-There are numerous backup services that you can find online, including iDrive, pCloud and Backblaze Business.
+There are numerous backup services that you can find online, including iDrive, pCloud, and Backblaze Business.
 However, elaborate and comprehensive website hosting plans also come with tools and services for making backups.

 • It helps your site load faster

-• You will save database space
+• You can save database space

-The best way to optimize your database files is to use special software such as EverSQL, ApexSQL Plan or Toad SQL Optimizer for Oracle, among others.
+The best way to optimize your database files is to use special software such as EverSQL, ApexSQL Plan, or Toad SQL Optimizer for Oracle, among others.

-3. Monitor Your Website Loading Speed
+3. Monitor and Improve Website Loading Speed

 • An excess number of plugins: This creates more lines of code in your website’s admin section.
 More lines of code mean more server requests on your site’s hosting platform.